Bachelor of Arts in Education

 Prospective teachers in Oklahoma must pass the Oklahoma General Education Test (OGET), the appropriate Oklahoma Subject Area Test (OSAT), and the Oklahoma Professional Teaching Examination (OPTE) to be eligible for licensure/certification.
 Complete information and registration bulletins are available from the Certification Examinations for Oklahoma Educators website (http://www.ceoe.nesinc.com/) as well as the administrative assistant in the School of Education.

 Oklahoma Professional Licensing

 During their last semester, students who have passed the appropriate state examinations should apply for a license to teach in Oklahoma.
-Students must meet the following state requirements in order to apply for a teaching license.
-(Please note: state laws and regulations are subject to change.)

 Professional Education Courses